Cadence Protocol

 Currently, in other decentralized perp protocols, Keepers are controlled by the team's EOAs.
 When you make a trade, the keeper actually executes your trade at a price they input.
 If the keeper price is deviated by 2.5% of the original chainlink price it will create a spread for the transaction.

-For more details on the potential dangers of this approach, you can read this great article by 0xAlpha
+For more details on the potential dangers of this approach, you can read this by 0xAlpha

 In a perfect world, keepers allow for efficiency, accuracy of price data, and prevent frontrunning.
 Cadence in partnership with Redstone, has built a system to keep all these positives without the potentially dangerous centralized nature.